pagkly/Zed/Investopedia3/Self-Employed Contributions Act (SECA) Tax.md

 ## Paying the Self-Employed Contributions Act (SECA) Tax

-Since taxpayers who are self-employed aren't subject to [withholding tax](https://www.investopedia.com/terms/w/withholdingtax.asp), the IRS requires SECA tax to be included in quarterly [estimated payments](https://www.investopedia.com/terms/e/estimated-tax.asp) of income taxes.
+Since taxpayers who are self-employed aren't subject to [[withholding tax]](https://www.investopedia.com/terms/w/withholdingtax.asp), the IRS requires SECA tax to be included in quarterly [[estimated payments]](https://www.investopedia.com/terms/e/estimated-tax.asp) of income taxes.
 If self-employed net earnings are less than $400 (or $108.28 from a church or other qualified church-controlled organization exempt from employer Social Security and Medicare taxes), no SECA tax is due, and it is not required to be listed on a tax return.
 7 However, if self-employed net earnings are above this minimum, SECA tax must be paid on the entire amount, including the amount under the minimum.